ddella/ProxySQL/README.md

 ### Start the ProxySQL server

 Before you start the container, you need to prepare a configuration file.
-If you don't, you won't be able to remotly connect to the server via the command line interface.
+If you don't, you **won't** be able to remotely connect to the server via the command line interface.
 Below is the minimal file.
 Save it to a directory with the filename `proxysql.conf`.

 ```c
 # Config file contents referred to as "/path/to/proxysql.conf"